Showing How an Organization Fits Together

 Simplicity.
 The key benefit of using an organogram is that it allows you to present complex organizational structures in a visually straightforward way, and then communicate them easily.

-Problem solving.
+Problem-solving.
 Organograms can show the reporting structures within your organization, so they can help people understand who they should approach to raise an issue.
 This can be particularly useful when your organization is large or complex, or when it has a range of different departments, functions or locations.

 Onboarding.
 An organogram can be a useful onboarding tool, as we demonstrated in our opening example with Micah and Leah.
-You can use one to show a new hire how the organization works, and who he or she will be working with and reporting to.
+You can use one to show a new hire how the organization works, and who he will be working with and reporting to.

 Planning and project management.
 An organogram can help you to decide how to allocate resources, or map out future projects, because it allows you to visualize how your organization's structures interlink.